-BT Sport is available on Sky TV (www.sky.com) for £6 per month with BT broadband.
+BT Sport is available on Sky TV (www.sky.com) if you have BT broadband for an additional monthly charge.
 If you don’t want BT broadband, you can get all four BT Sport channels - in standard or high-definition - on your Sky TV on either a 12-month or one-month contract.
 Find out how to get BT Sport on Sky here.

 You can watch Sky Sports live and on demand online using Sky Go, and BT Sport using the BT Sport website and app.
 You get Motors TV as standard with all Sky TV packages, and you also get At The Races, British Eurosport, British Eurosport 2 and Extreme Sports Channel as standard with The Variety Bundle and The Family Bundle.

-Finally, you can add Chelsea TV, Liverpool TV and MUTV to any package for £7 a month each through Sky, and BoxNation for £12 a month, Premier Sports for £11.99 a month or £95 a year and Racing UK for £22.98 a month through the relevant channel.
+Finally, you can add Chelsea TV, Liverpool TV and MUTV to any package through Sky directly, and BoxNation, Premier Sports and Racing UK by contacting the relevant channel.

 It's one of the more flexible ways to get Sky Sports - TalkTalk Boosts roll on a monthly basis, so you can sign up and cancel them as and when you want.

 You can also get BT Sport, albeit not from TalkTalk directly.
-When your TalkTalk TV package is up and running, simply sign up for sport from BT directly, and you'll get all channels, including BT Sport Europe, where the bulk of Champions League coverage is shown.
+When your TalkTalk TV package is up and running, simply sign up for sport from BT directly, and you'll get all the available channels.

-Sky Sports News HQ comes with the Plus TV package as standard, and you can add it to the Essentials TV package with the TV Starter Boost, which gets you seven extra channels for £5 a month.
+Sky Sports News comes with the TV Plus package as standard, or you can add it on with the TV Starter Boost, which gets you a few extra Sky channels.
 However, you can’t get Sky Sports in HD with TalkTalk TV, or watch them on your computer, tablet or phone.

-You can also add BoxNation to any TalkTalk TV package for £12 a month.
+You can also add BoxNation to any TalkTalk TV package for an additional monthly charge.

 With Virgin Media (www.virginmedia.com), you can get BT Sport and every Sky Sports channel in one package.
 The simplest way to do this is with the Big Kahuna Sports or VIP TV, broadband and phone bundles.

-Every package comes with At The Races as standard, and all packages from TV M+ up come with British Eurosport, British Eurosport 2 and Motors TV.
-Packages from TV L up also include Extreme Sports Channel, and TV XL adds British Eurosport HD, British Eurosport 2 HD and Sky Sports News HQ HD to the pile.
+Every package comes with At The Races as standard, and all packages from Mix TV up come with British Eurosport, Sky Sports News and Sky Sports Mix.

 What is the best sports TV package?